Skip to content

 How It Works

 The on-screen clock normally syncs directly from NTP over Wi-Fi.
 Home Assistant time is still used as a fallback, so the clock can continue to work if NTP is blocked but the panel is connected to Home Assistant.
+When the timezone is set to Auto (Home Assistant), Home Assistant also provides the active timezone.

 You can use public NTP server names, such as the defaults, or a local server/IP address on your own network.
 If your panel uses manual network settings without DNS, use IP addresses for the NTP servers.
 Turning Custom NTP Servers off resets the saved NTP server values back to the defaults.